You are here

 In this second edition you will encounter:

-- Global Sociology’ boxes in each chapter taking you through cases from around the world
+- Case Study boxes in each chapter taking you through cases from around the world;

-- An applied approach with a section on ‘What Is Sociology Useful For’ and ‘Hear from the Expert’ boxes throughout
+- An applied approach with a section on ‘Using Sociology’ and ‘Hear from the Expert’ boxes throughout;

 This definitive text is perfect for first-year sociology undergraduates and anyone studying sociology at university or college level.